openzipkin/zipkin-gcp/propagation-stackdriver/README.md

 `x-cloud-trace-context: TRACE_ID/SPAN_ID;o=TRACE_TRUE`

 * `TRACE_ID`: a 32-character hexadecimal value representing a 128-bit number.
 * `SPAN_ID`: decimal representation of the unsigned span ID.
-If 0, it is ignored by Zipkin.
 * `TRACE_TRUE`: `1` if the request should be traced, `0` otherwise.

+### Notes

+- One may also choose to omit the span ID by setting it to 0 like this: `TRACE_ID/0;o=TRACE_TRUE`.
+  In this case, a new root span will be generated for the request.

-If `TRACE_TRUE` is absent, the request is traced by default.
+- If `TRACE_TRUE` is omitted, then the decision to trace the request will be deferred to the sampler.
-In other words, this extractor will trace keys structured like `x-cloud-trace-context: TRACE_ID/SPAN_ID`.

 # Injector